Triton21/migration/README.md

     DROP TABLE test;

     Command:

             php -f migrate.php lmigrate your_file.txt

 6. Execute all commands from the txt file:
     Script will identify each mysql command by semicolon.
-    (If any of your VALUES contains semicolon then use 5. execute line by line , as this method will throw an error!)
+    (If any of your VALUES contains semicolon then use 5. execute line by line, as this method will throw an error!)
+    Command:

            php -f migrate.php migrate your_file.txt